LamaHamadeh/Customer-Behaviour/README.md

 # Customer-Behaviour

-This file analyses the dataset of customer behviour and look for the behavioural differences between investors and non-investors in a real estate company
+This file analyses the dataset of customer behviour and thier behavioural differences, i.e., between investors and non-investors, in a real estate company

 The dataset was sent by Property Partner company in London in Thu 15/12/2016, where they made a shoert test for a